matason/symfony-certification/certification.md

 ### Filesystem and Finder components
 ### Lock component
 ### Web Profiler, Web Debug Toolbar and Data collectors
+The Web Profiler configuration is located in `config/packages/dev/web_profiler.yaml`
 ### Internationalization and localization (and Intl component)

 ## Worth knowing about